 You have the right to unemployment benefits if you lose your job or your work hours are substantially reduced through no fault of your own.
-You may file your claim for Unemployment Insurance Benefits online or by phone.
-Go to uiclaims hawaii gov to file online between 6:30am to 11pm on Mondays through Fridays and between 9:00am to 11:00pm on weekends & holidays.
-Call Hawaii Tele-Claim at 643-5555 (from anywhere in Hawaii) or 1-877-215-5793 (toll free outside of Hawaii).
-TDD relay service is available for hearing impaired customers.
+You may file your claim for Unemployment Insurance Benefits online or in-person at a local claims office.
+Go to uiclaims hawaii.gov to file online between 6:30am to 11pm on Mondays through Fridays and between 9:00am to 11:00pm on weekends & holidays.
+You will need a valid email address to create an online account.